-When clients have serious charges and/or a lengthier history of legal misconduct, the Courts will often engage our ICR program.
-This program coordinates immediate placement in an in-patient or out-patient treatment program, which gives the Courts greater assurances that clients with the most significant barriers will receive a timely and commensurate treatment response.
-After clients are referred to the ICR program by the Courts, interviews are conducted to assess which community program(s) would benefit a prospective client.
+When clients have serious charges and/or a lengthier history of legal misconduct, the courts will often contact our ICR program.
+This program coordinates immediate placement in an in-patient or out-patient treatment program, which gives the court greater assurances that clients with the most significant barriers will receive a timely and commensurate treatment response.
+After clients are referred to the ICR program by the court, interviews are conducted to assess which community program(s) would benefit a prospective client.

-Based on the assessment interviews, the ICR team will make recommendations to the Courts whether to grant or deny release, which community programs have placement available, and which conditions of release should apply.
+Based on the assessment interviews, the ICR team will make recommendations to the court whether to grant or deny release, which community programs have placement available, and which conditions of release should apply.

 SF Pretrial’s diversion programs are non-financial, community-based alternatives to prosecutions and fines.